-For many women when going through the menopause, a good night’s sleep seems like a distant memory.
-Menopause insomnia along with sleep being disturbed by hot flashes leaves many women tossing and turning throughout the night.
+For many women going through the menopause, a good night’s sleep seems like a distant memory.
+Menopause insomnia along with sleep being disturbed by hot flashes leaves us tossing and turning throughout the night.

 Tip 1 – Exercise Regularly